 Furthermore, unlike most Volkswagens, the Atlas can achieve up to 350 miles on a full tank of gas.
 In our opinion, VW should consider making the fuel tank larger so as increase the overall driving range.
 This would minimize stops to refuel.

 Added to that, when the third-row headrests are in use, the driver’s view is limited.

 Lastly, the upper end premium trim we reviewed, which includes a host of driver safety features, is only available in the all-wheel drive model.
-We wondering why these must have features aren’t available on the front wheel drive mode.
-Buyers who are pinching pennies could benefit from the cost savings.
+We are wondering why these must have features aren’t available on the front wheel drive model.
+We strongly believe buyers who are pinching pennies could benefit from the cost savings.

 Verdict: After weathering the diesel debacle, Volkswagen seemingly has turned the corner.
 Volkswagen has made great strides in reinventing itself, launching such vehicles as this Passat-based three-row crossover.
 The all-new Atlas is a worthy competitor in an established segment.
 It’s roomy.
 It’s a great road vehicle.
 It’s available with a choice of powertrains.
 Lastly, we consider the Atlas to be a true seven seater vehicle, unlike many of its segment competitors.